macmade/XS-Labs-Style-Guide/README.md

 typedef int foo;
 ```

-With structs and unions, place the type name on a new line:
+With structs, unions and enums place the type name on a new line:

 ```C
 typedef struct